Ievgenii78/on-prem-poc/README.md

 # Introduction
 Archive of near real-time processing project on Trino.
 Azure, Kafka, Stabust, and TrinoDB are deployed with Kubernetes.
-In this poc we will see how to query delta tables in presto.
-We are using trino which is another flavour of presto.
+In this PoC we will see how to query delta tables in Presto.
+We are using Trino which is another flavour of Presto.

 # Pipeline Overview
 In this project, we have implemented a data processing pipeline that leverages the following components: